Q: How can I buy your honey?

 Q: Can local honey help my seasonal allergies?

 A: Unlikely.
 Scientific studies (YEAH SCIENCE!) have repeatedly shown that the amount of pollen contained in honey isn’t enough to desensitize a person from their seasonal allergies.
 While there is a small amount of pollen in raw, local honey, it’s not a known amount or source – allergy shots have a known amount of a specific allergen that progressively increases to build up your tolerance to the allergen.
-Also, most seasonal allergies are a result of wind pollinated plants which are generally not plants bees pollinate, so it shows up in very trace amounts in honey.
+Also, most seasonal allergies are usually the result of wind pollinated plants which are generally not plants bees pollinate, so it shows up in very trace amounts in honey.
 Pollen from say, dandelions or maple trees will show up in honey in very small amounts, more so than pollen from wind pollinated plants, but it’s still not enough to cause allergen desensitization.
-That all said, it’s incredibly unlikely that honey will make your seasonal allergies worse, so even if science says it doesn’t help seasonal allergies, it can’t hurt.
+That all said, even though science hasn’t been able to prove that raw honey helps stop allergies, it has been studied as an effective cough suppressant, so it may help to alleviate symptoms.

 Q: What about allergens in the processing or honey extraction area?